AshNewar/Spotify5/README.md

 ### How to use
 Answer few questions about your taste in music and get recommended songs to your taste.

-You can also see top charts and
+You can also see top charts and artists through the top charts page in the application.

 ### Endpoints of the API used
 `Shazam` API has been used for this application due to its versatility and usage.